-Here are the statewide figures gathered by the New Jersey School Boards Association from the offices of the county clerks for the upcoming election:
+Here is the statewide information gathered by the New Jersey School Boards Association from the offices of the county clerks and school district websites for the upcoming election:

 Statewide amount proposed – $464,106,692